anne-glerum/paper-Gernon-Co-evolution-of-craton-margins-and-interiors-during-continental-breakup/README.md

 ## Installation details
-ASPECT was built using the underlying library deal.II 10.0.0-pre (master, 18a3861) on the German HLRN cluster Lise.
+ASPECT was built using the underlying library deal.II 10.0.0-pre (master, 18a3861) on the German HLRN cluster Lise. deal.II used:
+* 32 bit indices and vectorization level 3 (512 bits)
+* Trilinos 12.18.1
+* p4est 2.2.0